sumeetjain/diverse_feed/INSTALLING_RAILS.md

 Foreman is inherently incompatible with Pry, however.
 So I figured out the best (in my opinion) workaround and wrote up a bit about how devs should run the application locally.
 That writeup is in the main [README.md](./README.md) file.

 ---

+The next thing I set up was rspec, for testing, since I'd removed TestUnit before.